tmalsburg/helm-bibtex/README.md

 - Add notes to an entry
 - Edit selected entry

+## News
+- 01/16/2015: The parsed bibliography is now cached which can dramatically improve responsiveness with larger bibliographies.

+## Description

+Helm-bibtex allows the user to search for bibliographic entries in one or more bibtex-files.
+In the default configuration, the user can search for the bibtex key, the entry type, the authors, the title, and the year.
+Additional search fields can be configured if desired.
+Various actions can be performed on the entries matching the search terms.
+See the sections below for details.

-Here is a screenshot showing a search for entries with the word "eye tracking".
+Here is a screenshot showing a search for entries containing the word "eye tracking".

 ![A search for publications containing the word "verbs"](screenshot.png)